hgNU2023/data_viz_390_hg/VB2.md

 # Visualization Blog 2

 I am focusing on editing graphs to fit "my brand."
-Essentially, I have created a color palette, font style, and overall tone for the graphs.
-I also went back and applied some new tools like how to change the order of the elements in the x-axis and editted the titles of the graphs as well as axes and legends.
+Essentially, I have chosen a color palette, font style, and overall tone for the graphs.
+I also went back and applied some new tools like how to change the order of the elements in the x-axis and edited the titles of the graphs as well as axes and legends to be more clear and informative.

 Here's the first: